Scintirete/Scintirete/README.md

 - **Persistence Layer**: Dual-mode persistence with AOF (real-time) and RDB (snapshot) strategies
 - **API Layer**: Dual protocol support with gRPC for performance and HTTP/JSON for accessibility
 - **Embedding Integration**: OpenAI-compatible API integration for automatic text vectorization
-- **Observability**: Comprehensive logging, metrics, and audit trails
+- **Observability**: Comprehensive logging, audit logs, and metrics

 For detailed technical documentation, see the [docs/](docs/) directory.